Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 13.37.29 UTC
+- WIB: Minggu, 9 November 2025 14.25.09 UTC
-- WITA: Minggu, 9 November 2025 14.37.29 UTC
+- WITA: Minggu, 9 November 2025 15.25.09 UTC
-- WIT: Minggu, 9 November 2025 15.37.29 UTC
+- WIT: Minggu, 9 November 2025 16.25.09 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: attitude
+Kategori: inspirational